 The collection holds around 100,000 objects.
 These include raw plant materials and artefacts representing all aspects of craft and daily life worldwide, including medicines, textiles, basketry, dyes, gums and resins, foods, and woods.
 All plant uses and most parts of the world are represented, with an emphasis on the former British Empire.
 Most specimens date to the period 1847 to 1930, but about 2,000 specimens are still added each year.

-Key collections include: Ancient Egyptian artefacts, bark cloth, basketry, botanical jewellery, Canadian Aboriginal artefacts, cinchona, gourds, Japanese lacquerware, New Guinea artefacts, paper, Richard Spruce (Amazonia), Royal Pharmaceutical Society Collection, South Asian lacquerware and the wood collection (xylarium).
+Key collections include: Ancient Egyptian artefacts, bark cloth, basketry, botanical jewellery, cinchona, gourds, Japanese and south Asian lacquerware, paper, the Royal Pharmaceutical Society Collection of medicines, Chinese traditional medicines, and the Amazonian collections of Richard Spruce.
+The Collection also includes 40,000 specimens of wood.

 The Economic Botany Collection is an important research resource because of its extraordinary breadth, and the copious documentation associated with many specimens.
 Research use has changed through time, with increasing emphasis on anthropology and history.